Kloe (singer): Life and career

 She released her first single, "Grip", in December 2014.
 "Grip" was played on Zane Lowe's BBC Radio 1 show and received rave reviews from music critics.
 In February 2015, she performed as Kloe for the first time at The Garage where she was a headliner.
-Kloe released "Feel" as her second single in April, which was featured on the American television series Scream.
+Kloe released "Feel" as her second single in April.
 She was spotlighted on BBC Music Introducing in May.
 On 23 May, she sang at BBC Radio 1's Big Weekend.
 At 18, Kloe signed a record deal with Columbia Records and later with Iamsound in November 2015.
 Her third single "Touch" also followed in November.
 She won the Big Apple award at the 2015 Scottish Music Awards.

 On 3 February 2016, Kloe unveiled the single "Teenage Craze".
 Her debut extended play Teenage Craze was issued two days later by Sony Music.
 She was the opening act for Marina Diamandis's Neon Nature Tour at O2 Academy Glasgow on 16 February.
 Among others, she performed at Canadian Music Week in May 2016.
 Kloe released two more singles in 2016, "UDSM" and "Liability".
-The former was used in the thirteenth series of British reality television show Geordie Shore.
 Also in 2016, Kloe sang at music festivals Festival N°6, South by Southwest, and The Great Escape Festival.

 In July 2018, Kloe signed a publishing deal with Warner Chappell Music.
 She declared that Warner Chappell "fe[lt] like the right place" to take her songwriting "to the next level".
 She co-wrote Taemin's 2020 single "Criminal", which reached number 25 on the Gaon Digital Chart.
 Kloe was a co-writer of IU's "Celebrity" (2021).
 The song topped the Gaon Digital Chart and was the best-selling song in South Korea in 2021.
+Scottish musician Pocket featured Kloe on the single "Evergreen" in May 2023 which was included on his extended play, Love Disc (2023).